Pachyphytum Rzedowski

 -

 This is an 130mm pot, Picture is representative of what you will receive, but may vary slightly because no two succulents are the same.
+The plant will be shipped bare rooted

 Please note — NT, TAS, WA customers: please contact us before placing your order due to additional quarantine charges associated with these locations.